-Is there any error growing in the soil of your soul?
-I’m challenged by something Steven Cole said in a sermon from this passage.
+Do you have any error growing in the soil of your soul?
+I’m challenged by something Steven Cole said in a sermon on this passage.

 Many have a false idea that there are two optional tracks in the Christian life.
 One track is the committed discipleship track.
 This track is for gung-ho types who…give up the comforts of life, they live without many of the gadgets and toys that the rest of us enjoy, they give large portions of their income to the cause of Christ, and they devote themselves and their time totally to Jesus.

 If that track is a bit much for you, then you can choose the comfortable Christian track.
 Comfortable Christians usually go to church on [weekends], unless one of their hobbies has a big event that day.
 They give a bit to help out the church.
 They volunteer some of their time to the cause when time permits.
 For them, Christ, and the church…make life more pleasant.
 But Christ and the church aren’t the center of life, touching every area.
 These folks wouldn’t think of being inconvenienced for the sake of the gospel.
 But I never find Jesus offering this second track to any of His followers.